HACHp1/PFortifier/readme.md

 # PFortifier

-This is the code for the paper: PFORTIFIER: Mitigating PHP Object Injection through Automatic Patch Generation.
+This is the code for the paper: [PFORTIFIER: Mitigating PHP Object Injection through Automatic Patch Generation](https://www.computer.org/csdl/proceedings-article/sp/2025/223600a918/26hiU0IeM3S).
-Our work will appear at IEEE S&P 2025.
+The presentation of our work was part of the IEEE S&P 2025 event.
 Please cite the above paper if you use our code.
 The code is released under the GPLv3.